 GDP and Welfare

-Unit 6: Money and Banking
+Unit 2: Money and Banking

-Supply of money - Currency held by the public and net demand deposits held by commercial banks.
+Money - meaning and supply of money - Currency held by the public and net demand deposits held by commercial banks.

 Money creation by the commercial banking system.

 Central bank and its functions (example of the Reserve Bank of India): Bank of issue, Govt.
-Bank, Banker's Bank, Controller of Credit through Bank Rate, CRR, SLR, Repo Rate and Reverse Repo Rate, Open Market Operations, Margin requirement.
+Bank, Banker's Bank, Control of Credit through Bank Rate, CRR, SLR, Repo Rate and Reverse Repo Rate, Open Market Operations, Margin requirement.

-Unit 7: Determination of Income and Employment
+Unit 3: Determination of Income and Employment

 Propensity to consume and propensity to save (average and marginal).